coenbakker/sso/authentication_flow.md

 OpenID Connect is an authentication flow on top of the OAuth 2.0 authorization flow.

 ### Relevant Elixir packages
+#### Client
   - **Oidcc**: OpenID Connect client library for Erlang (https://hexdocs.pm/oidcc/readme.html).
   - **Oidcc Plug**: Oidcc integration with Plug and Phoenix (https://hexdocs.pm/oidcc_plug/readme.html).
+  - **Assent**: Multi-provider authentication framework (https://github.com/pow-auth/assent).

+#### Server
+  - **Boruta**: Boruta is the core of an OAuth 2.0 and OpenID Connect provider implementing according business rules (https://hexdocs.pm/boruta/api-reference.html).
+This library also provides a generator to create phoenix controllers, views and templates to have a basic provider up and running.
+An example integration is available at https://github.com/patatoid/boruta_example.

 ### Specifications
   - **OAuth** 2.0: https://www.rfc-editor.org/rfc/rfc6749.html